New Testament Greek Syntax

 1. Adjectival Genitive

-A substantive genitive functioning as an emphatic adjective qualifying a connecting noun
+A substantive genitive functioning as an emphatic adjective limiting a connecting substantive by describing, defining or qualifying it.

 The UNJUST steward